Napoleon Kaufman: Professional career

-Kaufman was selected with the 18th pick in the 1st round of the 1995 NFL Draft by the Oakland Raiders, where he remained for the entirety of his 6-year NFL career, amassing 4,792 yards rushing on 4.90 yards per carry.
+Kaufman was selected with the 18th pick in the first round of the 1995 NFL draft by the Oakland Raiders, where he remained for the entirety of his six-year NFL career, amassing 4,792 yards rushing on 4.90 yards per carry.
 Kaufman scored a touchdown in his first NFL game against the San Diego Chargers.
-Kaufman rushed for 490 yards as a rookie backing up Harvey Williams.
+Kaufman rushed for 490 yards as a rookie backing up Harvey Williams; also during his debut season, he scored on an 84-yard kickoff return for a touchdown in a win over the Indianapolis Colts.

 As the Raiders' primary running back in 1997 and 1998, he rushed for 1,294 and 921 yards, respectively, and had 65 total receptions during those two seasons.
 Kaufman split playing time with Tyrone Wheatley in the latter part of his career.
 On October 19, 1997, in Week 8 of the 1997 season, Kaufman rushed for 227 yards, leading the Raiders to an upset of the undefeated Denver Broncos (the eventual Super Bowl champions that year) and setting the franchise mark for rushing yards in a single game.
 Kaufman broke the record of 221, set by Bo Jackson in his famous Monday Night Football performance against the Seattle Seahawks on November 30, 1987.
 Kaufman's record stood for 25 years, until broken by the Raiders' Josh Jacobs on November 27, 2022.

+NFL career statistics

+Personal life and coaching

 During the latter part of his playing career, Kaufman was the Raiders' chaplain, and baptized several teammates in the whirlpool at the team's practice facility.
 He retired abruptly at the end of the 2000 NFL season to pursue a career as a Christian minister.
-Today he is the senior pastor at The Well Christian Community Church in Livermore, California, a church he founded with about 15 families in 2003; as of 2018 the church has over 1,000 regular worshipers.
-His wife also serves as a pastor, two other former Raiders serve in leadership roles, and Hall of Famer Rod Woodson is a member.
-He has three sons and one daughter and has been married since September 1996.
+Today he is the senior pastor at The Well Christian Community Church in Livermore, California, a church he founded with about 15 families in 2003; as of 2025 the church has over 1,000 regular worshipers.He has three sons and one daughter and has been married to Nicole since September 1996.

 He also coached in the Pleasanton Junior Football League where his teams went undefeated four years in a row.
-As of December 2013, Kaufman is the head football coach at Bishop O'Dowd High School in Oakland where all three of his sons have played.
-Kaufman's Bishop O'Dowd team won the CIF-State Division 5-AA Championship in December 2016.
+Kaufman was the head football coach at Bishop O'Dowd High School in Oakland, where all three of his sons played.
+Kaufman's Bishop O'Dowd team won the CIF State Division 5-AA Championship in December 2016.
 He also returned as the Raiders team chaplain in 2012 and served in that role until the team relocated to Las Vegas in 2020.

-NFL career statistics
+As of the 2024-2025 high school football season, Kaufman took over as head coach at Dublin High School in Dublin, California.